Skip to main content

 Returns a list of every device the authenticated API key can access — so you can discover device IDs without knowing any of them in advance.
 Use this endpoint to build a device picker, or to gather the device_id values you'll pass to other v5 endpoints (for example, when pulling readings with Get Device Readings).

-The list reflects your memberships: it includes devices from organizations you belong to as well as devices shared with you through individual projects.
-You can optionally scope the list to a single organization, page through large result sets, and opt in to each device's first and last measurement dates.
+The list reflects your memberships: it includes devices from organizations you belong to as well as devices shared with you through individual workspaces.
+You can optionally scope the list to a single organization, page through large result sets, and opt in to extra per-device detail — measurement dates, logging settings, ports, hardware, connectivity, and subscription status.

 Authentication